absinthe-graphql/absinthe/guides/telemetry.md

 - `[:absinthe, :resolve, :field, :start]` when field resolution starts
 - `[:absinthe, :resolve, :field]` when field resolution finishes

-Only fields with a resolver get measured.
+By default, only fields with a resolver get measured.
+You can override this by setting `absinthe_telemetry` in its metadata to `true` or `false` with `Absinthe.Schema.Notation.meta/1`.

 For async, batch, and dataloader fields, Absinthe sends the final event when it gets the results.
 That might be later than when the results are ready.
 If